Kafr Shoush

 The village administratively belongs to Nahiya Sawran in Azaz District.
 Nearby localities include Kafr Ghan 2 km to the east and Kafr Burayshah 2 km to the west.
 In the 2004 census, Kafr Shoush had a population of 95.
+The village is inhabited by Turkmen.
+Traveler Martin Hartmann noted the village as a Turkish village of 10 houses in late 19th century.